 - Contextualization of transnational forms, processes and trends in different places.

 The main aim of TAU-Lab is to advance knowledge through theoretically-informed and empirically-sound research.
-In synergy with new research methods and findings, TAU-Lab aims at educating current and future architects, urban designers, planners, urban policy makers about the challenges and opportunity of working in a transnational environment.
-On this basis TAU-Lab intends to foster public debate with reference to the relationship between the various transnational processes, agents, etc…, that affect the local transformation of contemporary cities.
+In synergy with new research methods and findings, TAU-Lab aims at educating current and future architects, urban designers, planners, urban policy makers about the challenges and opportunities of working in a transnational environment.
+On this basis, TAU-Lab intends to foster public debate with reference to the relationship between the various transnational processes, agents, etc…, that affect the local transformation of contemporary cities.

-TAU-Lab constitutes a research environment which is critical but open to multiple approaches.
+TAU-Lab constitutes a research environment that is critical but open to multiple approaches.
 It supports informed and targeted trespassing across the fields of urban planning, policy and architectural studies.
 It evolves by mixing available methods of research, teaching and dissemination.